Eye of the Beholder (TV series)

-Eye of the Beholder was a Canadian travel documentary television miniseries which aired on CBC Television in 1974.
+Eye of the Beholder is a Canadian travel documentary television miniseries which aired on CBC Television in 1974.

 Premise

 This series featured scenes from such nations as Brazil, Hong Kong, Peru, Spain and Thailand.

 Scheduling

 This half-hour series was broadcast Mondays, Wednesdays and Fridays at 4:30 p.m.
 (Eastern) from 9 to 20 September 1974.
 It was rebroadcast weekdays at 4:30 p.m. from 15 to 30 September 1977.